fcortesbio/SENA-VEC-python/README.md

 # SENA-VEC-python
-Practice repository to learn how to use GitHub while I store documents for the SENA seed course VARIABLES Y ESTRUCTURAS DE CONTROL EN PYTHON (2930033))
+This is simply a practice repository to learn how to use GitHub, as well as for storing  scripts and documents for the SENA seed course VARIABLES Y ESTRUCTURAS DE CONTROL EN PYTHON (2930033)